 We built SterlingNOW to help Sterling expand its reach for background checks into the SMB space.
-After an MVP launched, our team’s research showed a lack of UI craft discouraged signup rates.
+Our team’s research showed customers were discouraged from signing up because the form looked unprofessional.
 I drove attention to detail in the UI implementation, and the redesigned signup flow doubled our conversion rate.

 A long, dense signup form discouraged signup